mikehaertl/php-pdftk/README.md

 A PDF conversion and form utility based on pdftk.

-**The `pdftk` command must be installed and working on your system.**

-> Note: This library is written for pdftk 2.x versions.
-You should be able to
-> use it with pdftk 1.x but not all methods will work there.
-For details consult
-> the man page of pdftk on your system.

 ## Features

 *php-pdftk* brings the full power of `pdftk` to PHP - and more.